-Rishi Sunak’s Bounce Back scheme has been used by around 70,000 businesses since the beginning of COVID 19, and the number is still growing.
+Rishi Sunak’s Bounce Back loan scheme has been used by over a million businesses since the beginning of COVID 19, and the number is still growing.

 While the hope is that the Bounce Back Loans will serve their purpose and allow those companies to survive a difficult period and come out intact, there will also be those which don’t make it.

 This article explores the question of what happens if you can’t pay back the bounce back loan, covering the implications for your company and the directors.